Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

    .. code-block:: python

       if __name__ == "__main__":
-          # The host of the Lighstreamer server, to be changed as required.
+          # The host of the Lightstreamer server, to be changed as required.
           LS_SERVER_HOST = 'localhost'

           # Creates a new MetadataProviderServer instance, passing a new